Skip to Content

 Complete Guide to the Disney Wish

-This past summer, the Disney Cruise Line introduced its latest ship, the Disney Wish.
+In 2022, the Disney Cruise Line introduced its latest ship, the Disney Wish.
 This brand-new class of ship, the Triton Class, is slightly larger than the Dream class ships in gross tons (GT), but offers completely different experiences.
 Whether you are a Disney Cruise Line fan or want to try something new, the Wish offers a fantastic family vacation experience.

 The Disney Wish docked at Castaway Cay with the beach in the foreground and a blue sky

 Disclosure: I have received complimentary or discounted sailings on the Disney Cruise Line.
 However, I paid full price for my two sailings on the Wish.
-This post contains affiliate links and a purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
+This post contains affiliate links, and a purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 If you are looking to book a trip on the Disney Wish (or any other Disney Cruise Line ship, our affiliate Get Away Today can help.